-Each island in this 200-plus-island archipelago has a different culture, and none will remind you of a typical vacation destination… that’s how you know you’re someplace special.
+This string of islands has the best beaches and fishing, plus consistently perfect weather, within easy reach of Panama City.
+But each island in this 200-plus-island archipelago has a different culture, and none will remind you of a typical vacation destination… that’s how you know you’re someplace special.

 The backdrop of the island boats mixing with the visiting yachts provides a rich tapestry connecting the past with the future; pangas weave through time as they do the archipelago’s many islands.

 Many of these islands are uninhabited and noted for their natural beauty and marine resources.
 They’re steeped in history, with the pearl industry in the days of pirates and conquistadors starting around the 1600s.